Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/statements.md

 ```

 Let us sum up the syntax:
-* Comma separated list of assignees, possibly with a trailing comma (left-hand side).
+* A comma-separated list of assignees, possibly with a trailing comma (left-hand side).
 Each entry is one of
   * [Placeholder](#declaring-placeholders)
   * [Yield](#yielding-results)
   * [Wildcard](#skipping-results)